We absolutely can’t thank you enough.

 A wrongful death claim requires showing that the decedent’s death was caused by the “wrongful conduct or default” of another, which would have allowed the decedent to pursue a cause of action if he or she had not died.

 In this sense, a wrongful death action requires proof that is similar to a personal injury claim.
-The evidence will depend on whether the death involved medical negligence, a construction accident, auto crash, slip and fall or other case type.
+The evidence will depend on whether the death involved medical negligence, a construction accident, auto crash, slip-and-fall, or another case type.

 The decedent’s comparative fault also will be a factor.
 The party being sued, or the defendant, may claim the decedent’s own negligence led to his or her death and that any recovery should be reduced in proportion to this degree of fault.